 - traveled all over the world

-- landed a teaching job at the university
+- landed a teaching job

 - spent a lot quality time with family and friends